svnrnns/aurora-vue3/README.md

 [Install](#Installation) the Aurora package. <br>

-Create an instance of Aurora with an optional URL. <br>
+Create an instance of Aurora, optionally specifying a base URL.<br>
-If the constructor receives and URL, it will be set as base URL so every call made with take the **endpoint** param as an API endpoint combining the URL and the endpoint. <br>
+If a URL is provided during instantiation, it will serve as the base URL for all subsequent calls.
+Each call made will take the endpoint parameter as an API endpoint, combining it with the specified URL. <br>

 ```js
 import Aurora from "aurora-vue3";